IGVF-DACC/igvfd/docs/updating_schemas.md

     * `comment`: Instructions for submitters explaining details of how to submit the property.
 If there is a dependency defined for the property, the comment must include: "This property is affected by dependencies.
 See \[link\]."
     * `submissionExample`: Required.
 An example of how to specify the property using appscript and igvf_utils tools.
 * Admin only properties:
     * `permission`: Required.
-A string property which is always `import_items`.
+A string property which is always `admin_only`.
 Must not be present for any property that can be modified by any submitter.
 * Calculated properties:
     * `notSubmittable`: Required.
 A boolean property which is always `True`.
 Must not be present for any submittable property.